rossta/rossta.github.com/source/blog/2018-07-15-extracting-a-data-component-in-vue.html.md

 ![Preview of the preview](screenshots/screenshot-pdf-viewer-part-3.jpg)

-This preview pane will display the entire document (as smaller, clickable thumbnails), be independently-scrollable, and render PDF pages lazily—in other words.
-In other words, it will behave a lot like our current `<PDFDocument>`.
+This preview pane will display the entire document (as smaller, clickable thumbnails), be independently-scrollable, and render PDF pages lazily, i.e., it will behave a lot like our current `<PDFDocument>`.
 First, we'd like to make some of our current code reusable.

 ### The why
 The Vue docs provide helpful examples for using [mixins](https://vuejs.org/v2/guide/mixins.html), [custom directives](https://vuejs.org/v2/guide/custom-directive.html), and more.
 My preferred approach for sharing component functionality is *composition*, which means extracting shared code into separate components.
 In this post, we'll be using composition to reuse data fetching.